Joint Base Andrews: 2005 Base realignment and closure

 In May 2005, several recommendations relating to Andrews AFB were made by the Base Realignment and Closure (BRAC) Commission.
 The most significant was to realign Naval Air Facility Washington, by relocating its installation management functions to Andrews AFB, thereby establishing Joint Base Andrews-Naval Air Facility Washington.

-BRAC also recommended relocating several offices of the Secretary of the Air Force to Andrews from leased office space in Arlington, Virginia, thereby reducing reliance on leased space and increasing the security of those activities by locating them within a military installation.
+BRAC also recommended relocating several offices of the secretary of the Air Force to Andrews from leased office space in Arlington County, Virginia, thereby reducing reliance on leased space and increasing the security of those activities by locating them within a military installation.

 Other changes included the relocation of the Air Force Office of Special Investigations (AFOSI) headquarters from Andrews to Marine Corps Base Quantico, Virginia, and the relocation of the Air Force Flight Standards Agency (AFFSA) and its two C-21A to Will Rogers Air National Guard Base, Oklahoma.

 On 1 October 2010, following the recommendations of the 2005 Base Realignment and Closure process, the Air Force completed the merger of the 11th Wing and the 316th at Joint Base Andrews.
 The 11th Wing became the host base organization for Joint Base Andrews.
 On 11 June 2020, the 11th Wing moved back to its former station of Joint Base Anacostia Bolling and returned responsibility for Andrews to the reactivated 316th Wing, which assumed control of the personnel and units of the 11th Wing.